Mountain Wadis and the Arabian Sea Coast

 Once you cross the Mountains, after a short drive, you will see the Arabian Sea open up in front of you.
 The first views are enchanting.
 It is as if you have entered a new world.
 If you keep driving, you will eventually reach the relaxing, sandy beaches of Khor Fakkan.

-Note: Please click on an image of your choice to enlarge the image, and then click on the arrow symbol to either the left or right of the image, to browse through the photographs.
-If you click on the ‘I’ below the image, you will see a description on your screen.
+Note: Please click on any thumbnail of your choice to enlarge the image, and then click on the arrow symbol to either the left or right of the screen, to browse through the photographs.
+If you click on the ‘I’ below the image, you will see a description of the image on your screen.
 Click on the ‘I’ again to view only the photo.